A Class of Axis-Angle Attitude Control Laws for Rotational Systems: Background

-As discussed in \cite{BenaRM2022}, the CL rotational dynamics obtained by substituting the \textit{\mbox{right-hand} side} (RHS) of (\ref{EQN03}) into (\ref{EQN01b}) exhibit two equilibria corresponding to the same kinematic condition but with different stability properties---one asymptotically stable and another unstable.
-It is straightforward to see that, at both fixed points, \mbox{$\bs{n}_{ \ts{e}} = \bs{0}$}.
-Therefore, if the state of the CL system were to be exactly at the unstable equilibrium point, the control torque specified by (\ref{EQN03}) would not compel the controlled rotational system to execute a \mbox{$2\pi$-rad} rotation and converge to the stable equilibrium point, thus preventing global asymptotic stability in $\mathcal{SO}(3)$.
-However, in any \mbox{real-life} application, any deviation from the unstable fixed point would make \mbox{$\bs{n}_{\ts{e}} \neq \bs{0}$} and, therefore, for all practical purposes, we can confidently assume that the torque generated according to (\ref{EQN03}) forces the CL system's state to converge to the stable equilibrium point.
-Furthermore, since $\bs{n}_{\ts{e}}$ is scaled by the factor $\sin\frac{\Theta_{\ts{e}}}{2}$, the first term in (\ref{EQN03}) does not provide the maximum allowable control effort when the controlled rotational system is at the farthest orientation from the stable CL equilibrium AEQ.
-In fact, this term reaches its minimum value at the unstable CL equilibrium AEQ, where \mbox{$\sin\left(2\pi/2 \right)= 0$}; its maximum at \mbox{$\sin \left( \pi/2 \right) = 1$}; and, its minimum again at the stable CL equilibrium AEQ, where \mbox{$\sin \left( 0/2 \right)= 0$}.
+As discussed in~\cite{BenaRM2022}, the CL rotational dynamics obtained by substituting the \mbox{right-hand} side of (\ref{EQN03}) into \eqref{EQN01b} exhibit two equilibria corresponding to the same kinematic condition but with different stability properties---one asymptotically stable and the other unstable.
+It is straightforward to see that, at both fixed points, \mbox{$\bs{n}_{\ts{e}} = \bs{0}$}.
+Therefore, if the state of the CL system were to be exactly at the unstable equilibrium, the control torque specified by (\ref{EQN03}) would not compel the controlled rotational system to execute a \mbox{$2\pi$-rad} rotation and converge to the stable equilibrium, thus preventing global asymptotic stability on $\bs{\mathcal{SO}}(3)$.
+However, in any \mbox{real-world} application, any deviation from the unstable fixed point would make \mbox{$\bs{n}_{\ts{e}} \neq \bs{0}$} and, therefore, for all practical purposes, we can confidently assume that the torque generated according to (\ref{EQN03}) forces the CL system's state to converge to the stable equilibrium.
+Additionally, note that since $\bs{n}_{\ts{e}}$ is scaled by the factor $\sin\frac{\Theta_{\ts{e}}}{2}$, the first term in (\ref{EQN03}) does not provide the maximum allowable control effort when the controlled rotational system is at the farthest orientation from the stable CL equilibrium AEQ.
+In fact, this term reaches its minimum value at the unstable CL fixed AEQ, where \mbox{$\Theta_\text{e}=2\pi$\,rad}; its maximum at \mbox{$\Theta_\text{e}=\pi$\,rad}; and, its minimum again at the stable CL equilibrium AEQ, where \mbox{$\Theta_\text{e}=0$\,rad}.
 These observations contradict the expected behavior of the proportional action of a feedback controller.
-We address this issue in the next section by proposing a new generalized \mbox{axis--angle} attitude law for controlling rotational systems in the $3$D space.
+We address these representational, stability, and performance issues in the next section by proposing a new generalized \mbox{axis--angle} attitude law for controlling rotational systems in the $3$D space.